jurios/laravel-i18n-docs/source/docs/locales.md

     'language'* =>, // Language code
     'region' => null, // Country/Region code
     'description' => null, //Brief description
-    'currency_number_decimals' => 2, // Decimals when represent a number using __number() or __price()
+    'laravel_locale' => null, //Locale loaded by Laravel.
+If null, locale reference is used 'currency_number_decimals' => 2, // Decimals when represent a number using __number() or __price()
     'currency_decimals_punctuation' => '.', // Decimal punctuation when represent a number using __number() or __price()
     'currency_thousands_separator' => '', // Thousands separator when represents a number using __number() or __price()